Prince Eugene of Savoy: Early years (1663–1699)

-Hôtel de Soissons
+Birth and family

 Hôtel de Soissons, Eugene's birthplace.
-Engraving by Israel Silvestre c.
+Engraving by Israel Silvestre, c.
 1650.

 Prince Eugene was born at the Hôtel de Soissons in Paris on 18 October 1663.
 His mother, Olympia Mancini, was one of Cardinal Mazarin's nieces whom the Cardinal had brought to Paris from Rome in 1647 to further his (and, to a lesser extent, their) ambitions.
 The Mancinis were raised at the Palais-Royal along with the young Louis XIV, with whom Olympia formed an intimate relationship.
 Yet to her great disappointment, her chance to become queen passed by, and in 1657 she married Eugene Maurice, Count of Soissons, Count of Dreux and Prince of Savoy.
+Together they had had five sons (Eugene being the youngest) and three daughters, but neither parent spent much time with the children: the father, a French general officer, spent much of his time away campaigning, while Olympia's passion for court intrigue meant the children received little attention from her.